milindpatel11/private-repo-list/README.md

 5. Early mobile-MVP app for personal non-profit side project ( https://www.youtube.com/watch?v=P2Tdzv_1WOU )

+6. Backend / Server with NodeJS / Expresss code on Google Cloud to fetch data from Firebase Datastore and Geocode API ( Endpoints used to fetch election data and grocode API data for MVP Web app and MVP mobile app mentioned on 4 and 5 )

-6. Helping a friend with his finance trading idea Very early development of MVP ( No finalized preview yet available )
+7. Helping a friend with his finance trading idea Very early development of MVP ( No finalized preview yet available )